A Answers (9)

 Helpful?
 2 people found this helpful.

-Mehmet Oz, MD, Cardiology, answeredYour health begins to improve rapidly when you quit smoking, so it's never too late to quit.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredYour health begins to improve rapidly when you quit smoking, so it's never too late to quit.
 For instance, studies show that people who stop using tobacco at age 65 tack on two to four years to their life expectancy.